mattrayner/pod-point-home-assistant-component/info.md

 ## Configuration is done in the UI

-> **NOTE:** Due to support for energy sensors and multiple Pod Point accounts, upgrading from <0.3 is not supported.
-You should remove your pod point configuration and re-configure it after upgrading.
+> **NOTE:** Due to a breaking change in version 1.0.0, upgrading from previous versions (<= 0.4.4) will cause devices to be duplicated.
+This can be fixed by removing the configuration and then re-adding.

-Once you have installed either manually or via HACS, restart your home assistant instance and then setup the component by choosing 'Add integration' and search for 'Pod Point.
+Once you have installed either manually or via HACS, restart your home assistant instance and then setup the component by either choosing 'Add integration' and search for 'Pod Point', or through using an auto-discovered Pod on the integrations screen.

+### Auto-discovered Pods

+Pods are auto-discovered based on their DHCP host and client MAC address.
+Any device who's host starts with 'podpoint-*' whilst having a MAC address assigned to Espressif will trigger the auto-discovery feature.

 ## Statuses